bwl-owl/battleship-api/README.md

 # battleship-api

-REST API C# .NET 6 for simulating a Battleship game.
+REST API written in C# .NET 6 for simulating a Battleship game.

 Deployed on Azure at https://battleshipapiofx.azurewebsites.net/swagger/index.html